NBCF-funded researchers and community ambassadors talk about what life would be like if there were Zero Deaths from breast cancer.

 As a Research Guardian you are part of a forward thinking community that cares deeply and passionately about protecting future generations from the devastation of a breast cancer diagnosis.

-If you have decided to leave a gift in your Will to the National Breast Cancer Foundation (NBCF), please let us know as we would like to personally thank you and welcome you as a Research Guardian.
+If you have decided to add a gift in your Will to the National Breast Cancer Foundation (NBCF), please let us know as we would like to personally thank you and welcome you as a Research Guardian.
 This is an honorary membership in recognition of your generosity and commitment and enables us to thank you in your lifetime.

 As a member, you will be invited to lab tours and special events, hear interesting speakers, meet like-minded people, and learn about the latest findings in breast cancer research made possible because of the philanthropic support of people like you.